n0lavar/cp_red_npc_generator/README.md

 * Cyberware

   Cyberware is generated based on a list of cyberware unique to each role and a purchase budget that is determined by rank.
 The generator will attempt to buy dependent cyberware and paired cyberware.
-If an cyberware has modifiers, they will be added to stats/skills.
+If a cyberware has modifiers, they will be added to stats/skills.

 * Armor

   If armor or shields are generated in cyberware, they will be added.
 Otherwise, the generator will try to buy armor according to the maximum SP specified for the role.
 For example, media will be satisfied with Kevlar, while solo will try to buy Metalgear.
-If the budget is not enough, the generator will try to buy cheaper armor.
-Body armor is generated with priority..
+If the budget is not enough, the generator will try to buy a cheaper armor.
+A body armor is generated with priority.

 * Weapon

   If a weapon was generated in the cyberware, it will be added.
-If there was no weapon preferred by the role among these implants, it will be generated according to the budget.
+If there was no weapon preferred by the role among these cyberware, it will be generated according to the budget.
 The main weapon will be generated with priority.

 * Ammunition for selected weapons and grenades